Update 2019 for Hardwood Deck Stain Tips for Ipe

 DeckStainHelp.com is the Internet’s go-to site for all things wood deck restoration related.
-Just like all different types of wood surfaces, we recommend you properly prep your IPE wood prior to staining with a penetrating exotic hardwood stain.
+Just like all different types of wood surfaces, we recommend you properly prep your IPE wood prior to staining with a penetrating exotic hardwood stain in 2019.
 Feel free to leave us a comment with pictures and any questions you may have below.

 Maintaining an exotic hardwood such as Ipe requires a little more patience and the proper deck stain.
 The vital key to consider when choosing a lasting finish is the density of the wood.
 This determines how deep the stain will be able to penetrate.

 Ipe decking is extremely dense and tough for a deck stain to penetrate.
 On newer Ipe wood a deck stain may only penetrate as little as a few millimeters.
 For this reason, any type of deck stain will only last about a year, so regular maintenance definitely comes into play.